mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is a dielectric?
 - How does a capacitor behave when initially excited and at DC steady-state?
 - What is an inductors impedance at DC vs infinitely high frequency?
 Plot this behavior.
--Draw a realistic circuit model for a capacitor.
+- Draw a realistic circuit model for a capacitor.
 What are the parastics and where do they come from?
 - What is a capacitor's self resonant frequency?
-- What's a bypass/decoupling capacitor?
+- What is a bypass/decoupling capacitor?
 What about a bulk capacitor?
-What's the difference?
+What is the difference?
 - What is an AC coupling capacitor?
 - What sort of signals can capacitors pass through and block?
 What sort of filter behavior is this?
 - Build a LPF/HPF using a single capacitor.